ariyanatef/Can-Thyroid-Cancer-be-Predicted-Using-Machine-Learning-/README.md

 The code has been labeled with step-by-step instructions on how to perform this.
 We will now focus on what the results mean:
 <img width="1570" height="790" alt="image" src="https://github.com/user-attachments/assets/3db3b7a0-270c-4bf1-8953-b4efa4ad6ae6" />

+This is our final decision tree.
+This is basically saying that if the patient has a low response score, is a certain gender, has a small tumor size and no lymph node involvement,